Software Development Student Placements: Kickstart your career

 You must be a student eligible for a one-year industrial placement as part of your course, and predicted at least a 2:1 honours degree in Computer Science or an equivalent IT-related discipline.
 You’ll need to pass a BPSS security check when you join us.
 All applicants will need to demonstrate eligibility to work in the UK for the duration of the placement year during the application process.
 Unfortunately, we're not able to sponsor applicants without the right to work in the UK for the duration of the placement year.

 Our environment and culture

 We’re a small but growing company of around 70 people.
 Our bright, modern office in the heart of the West End is surrounded by some of London’s best bars, restaurants, theatres and cinemas, and we make the most of it with monthly social events like go-karting, urban golf, escape rooms and theatre trips, all paid for by the company.
-We have a large kitchen stocked with fresh fruit and soft drinks, and a free bar on Friday nights.
+We have a large kitchen stocked with fresh fruit and soft drinks, and a free bar on Tuesday and Thursday nights.
 We have a casual dress code and flexible working hours.

 Our culture is open, supportive and collaborative.
 Many of us also did placements at Fivium when we were students, so we know the process well, and the whole team is on hand to guide you and help you get the most out of your year with us.
 You’ll also be able to take part in our annual Hack Day, which gives everyone in the company the chance to experiment with new ideas and technologies and compete for great prizes.